odoo/documentation/content/applications/finance/fiscal_localizations/thailand.rst

 =============

-:ref:`Install <general/install>` the :guilabel:`🇹🇭 Thailand` localization package to get all the features of the Thai localization: Demo
+:ref:`Install <general/install>` the :guilabel:`🇹🇭 Thailand` localization package to get all the features of the Thai localization: Demo Test

 .. list-table::
    :header-rows: 1